 1 stick softened butter

-2-3 tablespoons minced garlic greens
+2 to 3 tablespoons minced garlic greens

 - Mix minced garlic clove and minced garlic greens with softened butter in a small bowl.